Search for a course...

-Students wishing to take Radiology or Physiotherapy should also explore with University Admissions Tutors the possibility of taking the Access to Science Pathway as an alternative.
+Students wishing to take Radiography or Physiotherapy should also explore with University Admissions Tutors the possibility of taking the Access to Science Pathway as an alternative.

 All students are required to pass the Lincoln College diagnostic test in Maths and English followed by a satisfactory interview with a relevant pathway tutor.

 Progression is to degrees and other higher education programmes

 The Access programme is certified by the Cambridge Access Validating Agency (CAVA) validated by the Quality Assurance Agency for HE.

 Most universities will expect you to have studied subjects or have experience in the areas for which you apply.

 If you are applying for a Level 3 or Level 4 course, you will be eligible to apply for a 19+ Advanced Learning Loan; for further information visit www.lincolncollege.ac.uk/plus24

 Fees for this course (including exam fees and other costs) are to be confirmed.

 You can find out more about the financial support available at the College at www.lincolncollege.ac.uk/support/money-matters

 Students may need to contribute towards the cost of trips.